-VBL Therapeutics (Nasdaq: VBLT) is a clinical-stage biotechnology company focused on the discovery, development and commercialization of first-in-class treatments for cancer
+VBL Therapeutics (Nasdaq: VBLT) is a clinical-stage biotechnology company focused on the discovery, development and commercialization of first-in-class treatments for cancer.

 VB-111 (ofranergene obadenovec) is a unique biologic agent that uses a dual mechanism to target solid tumors.
 Based on a non-integrating, non-replicating, Adeno 5 vector, ofranergene obadenovec utilizes VBL’s proprietary Vascular Targeting System (VTS™) to target the tumor vasculature for cancer therapy.
 Unlike anti-VEGF or TKIs, ofranergene obadenovec does not aim to block a specific pro-angiogenic pathway; instead, it uses an angiogenesis-specific sensor (VBL’s PPE-1-3x proprietary promoter) to specifically induce cell death in angiogenic endothelial cells in the tumor milieu.
-This mechanism retains activity regardless of baseline tumor mutations or the identity of the pro-angiogenic factors secreted by the tumor and shows efficacy even after failure of prior treatment with other anti-angiogenics.
+This mechanism may retain activity regardless of baseline tumor mutations or the identity of the pro-angiogenic factors secreted by the tumor and may shows activity even after failure of prior treatment with other anti-angiogenics.
 Moreover, ofranergene obadenovec induces specific anti-tumor immune response, which is accompanied by recruitment of CD8 T-cells and apoptosis of tumor cells.

 We have obtained Fast Track designation for VB-111 in the United States for prolongation of survival in patients with glioblastoma that has recurred following a treatment with standard chemotherapy and radiation.
 We have also received Orphan Drug designation in both the United States and Europe.
 VB-111 also has received an Orphan Designation for the treatment of ovarian cancer by the European Medicines Agency (EMA).
 VB-111 is an investigational product.